shisedsiyuleyrerboi/Hypergeometric-Binomial-Convergence/README.md

 ![Image](https://github.com/user-attachments/assets/46c5b431-0782-4174-b366-50a5e01935ef)

-Most of the graphs were made with ChatGPT :)
+The graphs were made with ChatGPT :)